ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ## Playing Cards & Dream
 To play a card, you must meet it's source requirement and pay it's costs.

 When you play a card or ability, it is put onto Dream, and the player who did not play the card becomes the active player, who may then take an action or pass.
-Any new cards/effects put into dream are placed above other cards/effects already there.
+Any new cards/effects put into dream are placed above other cards/abilities already there.
 Once a player passes, all cards in Dream (unresolved cards) are resolved in order of top to bottom.

 When a card is played, it goes to Dream.
 When it resolves, it goes to reality (or memory if it is a spell).
 When a card in reality or dream is destroyed (such as by taking damage greater than it's defense stat), it is put into memory.
 Damage only occurs to cards in dream & reality.

 - To reiterate, you pay an ability or card's cost to play it, and only once it resolves it does it's effect and/or enters play.
-- During the main phase, when all cards/effects are resolve, the player who did not begin the stack (by placing the first card in dream) becomes the active player.
+- During the main phase, when all cards/abilities resolve, the player who did not begin the stack (by placing the first card in dream) becomes the active player.
 - All abilities are placed into dream just as cards are.
 Universal actions do not go through dream, however
 ## Speed
 Cards with a given speed number can only be played if there are that many or fewer cards / abilities currently in dream.
 You may however pay 3 life per number accelerated to speed up your card and be able to play it in response to other cards.